 Welding Rods, electrodes and wire contain different substances including manganese, copper, lead, nitrogen-dioxide, ozone, and carbon monoxide that release toxic fumes during welding.

 Inhalation of toxic Welding Rod fumes by welders and workers in other occupations, such as electrical workers, factory workers, glass manufacturers, iron workers, metal workers, miners, pipe fitters, plumbers, railroad workers, shipbuilders and steelworkers can have serious and sometimes deadly effects on your health.
 Internal Welding Rod manufacturer documents indicate that manufacturers had knowledge of the dangers of Welding Rod fumes as early as the 1930s.
-Welding Rod manufacturers have gone to great lengths to conceal this from workers.
+While Welding Rod manufacturers have gone to great lengths to conceal this from workers, if you have been affected, it’s crucial to seek legal help.
+Consult with an experienced Baltimore workplace accident attorney to understand your rights and explore avenues for compensation.

 Legal Help in Your Recovery